pablo19sc/guidance-for-external-connectivity-amazon-vpc-lattice/README.md

 * VPC Lattice will provide authentication and authorization.
 The VPC Lattice service network and/or services should continue to function with authN/Z policies defined against them to ensure principals are who they say they are, and their actions are permitted.
 * The Guidance will make use of a fleet of lightweight open-source NGINX proxies running as ECS tasks.
 The entry point to this fleet will be an external NLB.
 * The Guidance will perform TCP-proxying for TLS connections and pass through connections to VPC Lattice (avoids certificate management between the provider and ingress provider) reading SNI fields for dynamic endpoint lookup.
-* The Guidance will perform HTTP proxying for non TLS connections by reading host header fields for dynamic endpoint lookup.
+* The Guidance will perform HTTP proxying for non-TLS connections by reading host header fields for dynamic endpoint lookup.
 * The recommended and common pattern when creating a VPC Lattice service is to use custom domains.
 Therefore, now we can make use of several Route 53 hosted zones to have a different DNS resolution depending the location of the consumer (external users or the proxy).

 ## License